agalend/PaySmartly.Documentation/how-to-run.md

 # 3. Downloading the docker-compose.yml

 You can clone, download or even copy/paste the docker-compose.yml on your local machine from [here](https://github.com/agalend/PaySmartly.Deployment/blob/main/docker-compose.yml)

+First ensure that the following local ports are free to use: [9080- 9091]

 Then you should execute the following command: `docker compose up --build`